 “They say women shouldn’t write.
 Some days I almost give up.
 But I cannot contain my imagination.
 I made Anne real.
 I gave her my love of nature, my love of books and my childhood dreams.” ― L.M.
 Montgomery

 Anne Shirley is Lucy Maud Montgomery… or everything that Maud should have been; Anne’s life mirrored Maud’s own with a filter that left out the lost dreams, hopelessness, anger, and frustration.
-Instead, in Montgomery’s books she focused on the complexities of people, relationships, community, and the beauty of Prince Edward Island (an island that she always referred as the Mi’kmaq Abegweit).
+Instead, in Montgomery’s books, she focused on the complexities of people, relationships, community, and the beauty of Prince Edward Island (an island that she always referred to as the Mi’kmaq Abegweit).

 These are the things that made Maud happy, according to her diaries, which are captivating and unapologetically frank; and, what’s heartbreaking is Maud wanted her journals published after her death so people could finally hear and understand what she’d hidden from the rest of the world when she was alive.

 Her marriage was loveless and filled with depression; and, unlike Anne Shirley (in Anne of the Island) Maud received little to no support for her writing.
 She carried the lifelong burden of regret after leaving a man she’d had a brief affair with… a man named Herman Leard who died far too young.
 “My own love for Herman Leard, though so incomplete, is a memory beside which all the rest of life seems gray and dowdy–a memory which I would not barter for anything save the lives of my children and the return of Frede.”